-This accredited measurement methodology combined with life cycle thinking and effective chemistry can be seen in WJ’s range of high performance materials.
-Weatherline uses a bio- based binder producing high retroreflective performance, in wet or dry with outstanding durability and has up to five times less embodied carbon of traditional high performance systems.
+This accredited measurement methodology combined with life cycle thinking and effective chemistry can be seen in WJ’s range of high-performance materials.
+Weatherline uses a bio-based binder producing high retroreflective performance, in wet or dry with outstanding durability and has up to five times less embodied carbon than traditional high-performance systems.

 It is one of the most significant steps they have taken to accurately measure embodied carbon, then formulate and manufacture road marking materials combining high visibility and durability with the lowest carbon footprint.
 This project has formed part of the company’s wider environmental sustainability project.